Regroup and counterattack

 A hand briefly broke the beacon’s fiery surface.
 A most unusual hand, with long, thin, stick-like fingers that tapered into talons…

 Finally.
 Stalker lifted himself from the muddy furrow of his trench, satisfied that his bones and muscles were healed enough to move.
-Gods only knew how much blood he had wasted mending the damage from the damned flower mage’s battering ram, but he would take back that blood and then some when he returned to her quaint little cabin.
+Gods only knew how much blood he had wasted mending the damage from the damned flower mage’s battering ram, but he would take back that blood and then some when he returned to her quaint little cottage.
 A wicked snarl built deep in his throat as he thought of all the things he would do to her.
 So much justice still yet to be served.

 Thump.
 Something small and hard struck the crude hourglass scrawled in dye on his chest and bounced off of him, landing in the wet loam.
 Stalker blinked.
 With only one eye, it was difficult to make out what it was.
 He leaned down over where he thought it fell, perplexed.
 There was a round shape like a nut or acorn by one of his footclaws.
 Was that it?
 As he bent over it, he thought he heard it hissing faintly.